 4. Nesting images without a RIP.

 Let’s say I want to print my original image and add a separate image to the side of it to print together.
 Open your 2nd image file, and adjust the Photoshop windows so you can see the 2 files side by side (As shown here).
-Both of these images are sized to 16″ x 8″ at 300 dpi, and I want to nest them together to print side-by-side on a 36″ roll to conserve media.
+Both of these images are sized to 16″ x 8″ at 300 dpi.
+For this example, I want to nest them together to print side-by-side on a 36″ roll to conserve media.

 On your 1st image, go to the Image pull down menu and select Canvas Size.
 Since both files are 16″ in width, we want width of our Canvas size to be at least 32″.
 If we include 1″ of space in between the images (for ease of cutting), our total width will be 33″.
 Type in 33″ in the Width, and below that click on the left middle arrow next to Anchor.